 Please follow the instructions on keeping our campus COVID-safe, which includes informing the University’s COVID Taskforce if you test positive and have been on campus or participating in face-to-face university activities during your infectious period.
 Adhere to NSW Health isolation and testing guidelines.

-If you’re in Australia, you can contact the University of Sydney’s mental wellbeing support line between 5pm and 9am on weekdays, and 24/7 on public holidays and weekends, by calling 1300 474 065.
-Alternatively, within Australia these services deliver mental health support, too:
+If you’re in Australia, you can contact the Student Mental Wellbeing Support Line 24/7 during the semester break, by calling 1300 474 065 or by texting 0488 884 429.
+Alternatively, within Australia these services deliver mental health support too:

 In partnership with the University’s preferred insurance provider Allianz Global Assistance, all international students who have purchased the Overseas Student Health Cover (OSHC) policy with Allianz on or after 1 April 2019, are eligible to access Sonder, a health and wellbeing app.
 This is an on-demand safety and wellbeing app that offers: